31 years ago today…

 “Know what I sometimes wonder?
 I sometimes wonder what it’ll be like looking back over this diary in, say, 30 – 40 years time.
 What will I be like?
 What will have changed?
 What will I look like?
 Will I even remember the people and places mentioned here?
 Will I be able to read my own handwriting?
 The most important question of all, of course, is what will I be doing?
 Will I be a successful actress/singer?
 (I hope so!)
 Will I be something boring, like a businesswoman?
 Will I be a married housewife with loads of screaming kids?
 (NO!!!!)
 Will I still be ALIVE, even?!
 Well, today is the beginning of the decision that will change my life.
 Today we were given our report cards and course choice sheets.
 My report wasn’t too bad but I’m seriously worried about the course choice, because if I don’t make the right choice it could ruin my whole life.
 I’m so worried!
 I think I could cope better if I didn’t have my period, but that’s life I suppose.

-I read this back a few days ago, when I was transcribing it as part of the Patreon project I mentioned here, and … WELL.
+I read this back a few days ago, and … WELL.
 If only I’d KNOWN, huh?
 Because, spoiler alert, it was not, in fact, to be the decision between art and economics that was to “ruin my life” in 30-40 years time.
 (I choose economics, btw.
 Regrets, I’ve had a few…) Nah, it was to be the freaking PANDEMIC, which, can you even IMAGINE if my younger self had somehow known THAT was one of the options she was facing?
 Because, Younger Me thought being an OMGBUSINESSWOMAN or having … wait for it … CHILDREN… was the absolute worst thing she could have ended up doing with her life, but… well, just you wait, young Padawan.
 Just you wait.

 Anyway, we all know how things worked out for Amber the Younger, but, just for the record, I thought I’d answer some of the questions I posed for myself, purely because I know the person I was back then would’ve gotten a real kick out of knowing that would actually happen one day.
 So, here we go…